 Some of your debts may be considered priority and must be settled before moving on to other forms of debt.
 There may be a specific time frame for certain kinds of priority debt.
 For example, any state or federal taxes that you owe should be settle during the first five years of your Chapter 11.
 By following the outline found in the approved plan, you should be able to follow the sequence and retire the debts in a manner that the court and your creditors have approved.

 While a Chapter 11 is not the solution for everyone, it can be the right choice in certain cases.
-Call the Kepple Law Group today and request a free 30-minute consultation.
+Call the Kepple Law Group today and request a consultation.
 By the end of that meeting, you’ll have a good idea if seeking a Chapter 11 bankruptcy would be the best solution for everyone concerned.